ilovehotcakes/ESP32-Yun/README.md

 ## Usage
+Currently, you will need a MQTT server to send commands to the ESP32 motorcover.
+You can either run one on a computer or a rasberry pi.
+Working on an update that doesn't require a MQTT server.

 ### Sending Commands via MQTT
-You will need a MQTT server/broker.
-You can run one on rpi4 or a docker.
 * inTopic is where the motorcover will receive MQTT commands.
-For example, I set "/server/shades/1" on the MQTT server to send commands to the motorshade.
+For example, I set "/server/shades/1" on the MQTT server to send commands to motorshade #1.
 * outTopic is where motorcover will send MQTT messages to update its state.
-For example, I set "/client/shades/1" on the MQTT server to receive messages from the motorshade.
+For example, I set "/client/shades/1" on the MQTT server to receive messages from motorshade #1.
-* Home Assistant provides an integration for [MQTT covers](https://www.home-assistant.io/integrations/cover.mqtt/)
+* Home Assistant provides an integration for [MQTT covers](https://www.home-assistant.io/integrations/cover.mqtt/).

-* **MQTT Commands:**
+### MQTT Commands:
     * **0~100: move to position(%);** 0 -> open, 100 -> close
     *  **-1  : stop**
     *  **-2  : open**
     *  **-3  : close**
     *  **-4  : set min position**
     *  **-5  : set max position**
+    *  **-98 : reset system to default**
     *  **-99 : reboot system**

-### Tuning StallGuard4 (Optional)
+### (Optional) tuning StallGuard4
-If you decided to use SG, you will need some patience to tune it to be useable.
-Here are the steps:
-* Set the minimum RMS current required to move your cover.
-* Set acceleration together with voltage.
-The acceleration needs to be low enough to not trip SG when the motor starts moving.
-Sometimes the voltage is not high enough to accelerate the motor to max speed and trips SG.
-I had to use 12V to make sure the motor accelerates up to max speed.
-* Adjust the sensitivity of SG by changing sgThreshold.
+StallGuard4(SG) is a feature of the motor driver, TMC2209, which provides automatic stall detection and stopping.
+SG requires some trial-and-error as well as some patience to get it working as intended.
+Please refer to the [TMC2209 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/TMC2209_datasheet_rev1.09.pdf), chapter 16, page 70.

 ## TODO: